Date: 2018-03-22

 Foods That Help with Restless Legs Syndrome

 Including foods that will help combat the symptoms is just as important as reducing certain foods that cause RLS.
-Did you know that having an iron deficiency can be a leading cause in RLS?
+Did you know that having an iron deficiency can be a leading cause of RLS?
 Iron helps transport oxygen throughout the body, which can help calm nerves during sleep.
 Coincidentally, anemia is an extremely common problem for seniors.
-As such, seniors battling with RLS should consider indulging more iron-rich foods.
+As such, seniors battling with RLS should consider indulging in more iron-rich foods.
 This includes: red meat, fish, poultry, green leafy vegetables, and pretty much all kinds of beans.
 Another mineral, magnesium, can help with RLS, so nuts, seeds, and unrefined grains would be a great addition to your diet.

-Download Free Healthy Aging Diet GuideĀ
+Download the Free Healthy Aging Diet Guide

 Other Ways to Manage Restless Legs Syndrome